opendocsg/opendoc-sensor-data-exchange/User Guide/My Subscriptions.md

 ![Image not Available](/assets/Fig63.png)

 The Team Administrator will receive an email notification to approve and reject the member's request to subscribe to a topic.
-(To check once implemented)

 ![Image not Available](/assets/Fig63a.png)